Romania travel guide

 Brasov is located in central Romania, at about 166 Km. from Bucharest.
 It is well known for being a commercial hub at the trade roads between East and West.
 Brasov has quite an excellent local transportation network; also, it has a regular bus line for Poiana Brasov.
 The railway station is also a quite busy link hub, with trains arriving and leaving nationally and internationally.

-The cultural mixture and medieval architecture turned Brasov into a beautiful medieval town, impressing every tourist that visits the city.
-Some of the tourist landmarks that you have to visit in Brasov are the Black Church, The White and the Black Tower, Strada Sforii (Rope Street), and the city center.
+The cultural mixture and medieval architecture turned Brasov into a beautiful medieval town, impressing every tourist who visits the city.
+Some of the tourist landmarks that you have to visit in Brasov are the Black Church, The White and the Black Tower, Strada Sforii (Rope Street), and the city centre.

-Brasov has to offer more as it is in the vicinity of numerous Romanian landmarks such as Peles Castle, located in Sinaia at 48 km from Brasov, Bran Castle, situated in the Bran Village at 25 km from Brasov, Rasnov Fortress, at around 20 km from Brasov.
+Brasov has more to offer because it is close to various Romanian sites such as Peles Castle in Sinaia, which is 48 kilometres from Brasov, Bran Castle in Bran Village, which is 25 km from Brasov, and Rasnov Fortress, which is around 20 km from Brasov.

-Peles & Cantacuzino Castles: Cultural Day trip & W
+Peles & Cantacuzino Castles: Gourmet Wine & Cultur

 Experience the rich cultural heritage of Romania on our day trip to Peles and Cantacuzino castles.
 Explore the stunning architecture, intricate wood carvings, and stained glass win

-Peles & Cantacuzino Castles: Cultural Day trip & Wine tasting
+Peles & Cantacuzino Castles: Gourmet Wine & Cultural Day trip

 Experience the rich cultural heritage of Romania on our day trip to Peles and Cantacuzino castles.
 Explore the stunning architecture, intricate wood carvings, and stained glass win

 The city also has numerous gastronomic places that you can choose from.
-You can try some local food at restaurants such as La Ceaun, Restaurant Sergiana, or just have a sample of modern Mediterranean, Italian and European cuisine at restaurants such as Dei Frati, Prato, Trattorian Artisan Food.
+You can taste some local cuisine at restaurants recommended in our Romania Travel Guide, such as La Ceaun and Restaurant Sergiana, or enjoy modern Mediterranean, Italian, and European cuisine at Dei Frati, Prato, and Trattorian Artisan Food.

 2. Bucharest, Romania